JeffDeCola/hello-go-deploy-gce/README.md

 Inside the packer template file the following configurations and provisions were done on the soon to be custom machine image,

-To be able to clone a repo, you will need to have a public/private ssh keys setup and the public key at github.
-You will have to change the link in the packer template file to point to these keys.
+To be able to clone a repo, you will need to create public/private (`gce-github-vm` & `gce-github-vm.pub`) ssh keys and put the public key at github.
+Place these keys in your `~/.ssh` folder.

 * add-user-jeff.sh - Add jeff as a user.
 * move-welcome-file.sh - Add a welcome file in /home/jeff for fun.